aaron-grau/curic/sql/projects/polls_app/README.md

 ## Learning Goals

-* Be comfortable writing migrations with indices and constraints
+* Practice writing migrations with indices and constraints
-* Be comfortable writing associations and validations in the model
+* Practice writing associations and validations in the model
 * Know how to use heredocs in your ruby code to write queries

 Make sure to refer to the [ActiveRecord documentation][ar-docs] and this [ActiveRecord query guide][ar-guide] for help with writing your queries.